awsdocs/aws-snowball-developer-guide/doc_source/common-get-start.md

 # Getting Started with AWS Snowball Edge: Your First Job<a name="common-get-start"></a>

-Regardless of the type of job you're creating for an AWS Snowball Edge appliance, there's a set of common procedures in the AWS Snowball Management Console for creating a job, monitoring the status of your job, setting up the appliance, unlocking the appliance, transferring data, and returning the appliance\.
+Regardless of the type of job you're creating for an AWS Snowball Edge appliance, there's a set of common procedures in the AWS Snowball Management Console\.
+These are procedures for creating a job, monitoring the status of your job, setting up the appliance, unlocking the appliance, transferring data, and returning the appliance\.
 Following, you can walk through these procedures\.
 Whenever there is a job\-type specific consideration, we call out that consideration in a note\.

 + [Create Your First Job](create-job.md)